-There are several options available to help you navigate your code guickly.
+There are several options available to help you navigate your code quickly.

-- Step over :: Advance the debugger to the next source line that follows in the program execution to go straight to the parts of code you are more interested in. - Step into :: Advance the debugger into each function.
+- Step over : Advance the debugger to the next source line that follows in the program execution to go straight to the parts of code you are more interested in. - ٠ Step into Step into Step into Each function.
 The debugger then breaks on the first line that gets executed in the function.